Open House Festival

 community/cultural

 Soho is a unique neighbourhood of creativity and diversity.
-Join us at the former Warner Brothers De Lane Lea studio at 75 Dean Street, home of the Museum of Soho and the Westminster LGBT+ Forum.
-Explore an exhibition of Soho's creativity and enjoy Soho short films in our cinema.
+Join us at the former Warner Brothers De Lane Lea studio at 75 Dean Street, home of the Museum of Soho.
+Explore an exhibition of Soho's 300 year history.
+See short films and talks on Soho in our 80 seater screening room.

 Allford Hall Monaghan Morris, 1960